True Professional Advice Does Not Allow Any Compromises

 Surveys show that most people consider the doctor or physician as the most trustworthy person.
 As much as this fact fills doctors with gratitude and joy it is also a massive obligation to not misuse the patient’s trust.

-Patients expect from their trusted physicians that those will advise them in regards of best possible options to achieve best possible treatment results.
-This is the patients’ right and is anyway the obligation of each doctor.
+As an expert in the field of Plastic and Aesthetic Surgery, I have come across all kinds of consultation styles being used or performed by colleagues.
+Some I have witnessed firsthand, most through patient’s reports.
+Patients expect from their trusted physicians that those will advise them in regards of best possible options to achieve the best possible treatment results.
+This is the patients’ right and is any way the obligation of each doctor.
 The fundamentals of this right are derived from the Hippocratic Oath, which was written in the late 5th century BC.

 From my experience, it is a matter of course that our patients’ needs can usually be satisfied.
-However, from time to time it can happen, that I need to tell a patient, that her / his perception of the treatment result is not realistic and thus not achievable.
-This can be due to different reasons e. g. former misinformation regarding the treatment/ surgical options and expected results or for example the special condition of the respective patient.
+However, from time to time it can happen that I have to tell a patient, that her / his perception of the treatment result is not realistic and thus not achievable.
+This can be due to different reasons e. g. lpg treatment, former misinformation regarding the treatment/ surgical options and expected results or for the special condition of the respective patient.

 Only rarely it happens, that a patient will consult another doctor to hear what she/ he might like to hear, but I truly believe that professional advice for the benefit of the patient does not allow any compromises.
 Experience shows that those patients, who underwent a procedure elsewhere against better advice, eventually come back to have things rectified.